alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

    Instantiate your agent, configuring its purpose and core settings.

 2. **Use `with trace()` to track the agents**
    Use the `with trace()` context to log all agent interactions.
-This makes monitoring and debugging straightforward, and integrates seamlessly with OpenAI’s monitoring tools.
-While optional, it’s the recommended approach.
+This makes monitoring and debugging straightforward, and integrates seamlessly with OpenAI's monitoring tools.
+While optional, it's the recommended approach.

 3. **Call `runner.run()` to run the agents**
    Use `runner.run()` to actually execute the agent.
-Note: this is an async function (a coroutine), so you’ll need to `await` it to trigger execution and collect the result.
+Note: this is an async function (a coroutine), so you'll need to `await` it to trigger execution and collect the result.

-That’s really all there is to it—no complicated jargon, no convoluted rules.
+That's really all there is to it—no complicated jargon, no convoluted rules.
 The core concepts are minimal and direct, and the SDK makes it easy to focus on agent logic, not plumbing.

 OpenAI Agents SDK is my favorite framework because it strikes the perfect balance between flexibility, simplicity, and power.
-While other frameworks have their strengths and may be best for certain advanced cases, in most projects you’ll both start and finish with OpenAI Agents SDK.
-And, as you move on to more advanced projects (such as MCP in week six), you’ll return to this SDK to leverage its full capabilities.
+While other frameworks have their strengths and may be best for certain advanced cases, in most projects you'll both start and finish with OpenAI Agents SDK.
+And, as you move on to more advanced projects (such as MCP in week six), you'll return to this SDK to leverage its full capabilities.

 Remember: all agent frameworks come with their own terminology and core ideas, but OpenAI Agents SDK stands out for its clarity, minimalism, and its ability to abstract away repetitive busywork—so you can focus on building smarter agents.